kevin-on-github/python-for-ne/README.md

  NOTE: Certain portions of this lab require loading several python modules.
 Check the requirements.txt file for the complete
        loadout.
        Also see the cisco-fix.txt file for resolving the ssh issues for adding support for outdated CML images.

+ NOTE: Chapter 9 introduces python module simple-crypt which installs a requirement pycrypto which appears to be
+       outdated.
+I had to manually remove pycrypto and install pycryptodome.
+Docs for simple-crypt mention the dependencie was updated, but alas this caused time.clock errors in the scripts.
+        - pip uninstall pycrypto
+        - pip install pycryptodome